 Let’s start with you.
 Tell us about your job in genomics.

 The Genomics Workforce team in 2023.
-L-R: Jaitika Duggal, Doug Liddicoat, Dani Ariti, Dr Fran Maher, Dr Amy Nisselle.
+L-R: Jaitika Duggal, Doug Liddicoat, Dani Ariti, Dr Fran Maher, A/Prof Amy Nisselle.

 At Melbourne Genomics, I lead a team that designs, delivers and evaluates education programs.